One Dark Night

 One Dark Night (also known as Entity Force) is a 1982 American supernatural horror film directed by Tom McLoughlin, and starring Meg Tilly, E. G. Daily, and Adam West.
 It follows three teenagers sent to a mausoleum for the night as part of a high school initiation rite.
-A dead, telekinetic occultist returns from the dead and haunts them, forcing the three to survive the night inside the crypt.
+A telekinetic occultist returns from the dead and haunts them, forcing the three to survive the night inside the crypt.

 The film was conceived and filmed under the title Rest in Peace before Poltergeist.
 It was given a limited platform release in the United States on July 9, 1982, before receiving wide distribution by Comworld Pictures in January 1983.

 Plot

 The police find six girls murdered in the apartment of famed Russian occultist Karl Raymarseivich Raymar, and they can't explain it.
 When coroners lift Raymar's body onto a stretcher, bolts of electricity shoot out from his fingers.
 His estranged daughter, Olivia McKenna, and her husband Allan are unaware of this until they meet Samuel Dockstader, a feature writer for The World of the Occult.
 As a friend of Raymar, Dockstader explains that Raymar was a psychic vampire who gained great telekinetic powers by kidnapping young girls, terrorizing them, and feeding off the bioenergy they produced.
 Allan does not believe him, but Dockstader shows Olivia a set of photographs to demonstrate how bioenergy works and gives her an audiotape that outlines his findings, which convinces Olivia to believe him.

 Meanwhile, high school student Julie Wells wants to be part of a club entitled The Sisters, which consists of three snobby high school girls named Carol, Leslie, and Kitty.
 Unfortunately, Carol is the ex-girlfriend of Julie's new boyfriend, Steve, and is jealous.
 She intends to get back at Steve and Julie by making Julie spend a night alone in a mausoleum, unaware that Raymar's body was just entombed there.
 That evening, Julie is dropped off by only Carol and Kitty, as Leslie had refused to accompany them on the plan.
 Julie explores the mausoleum and sets up her sleeping bag, unaware of the cracks appearing around Raymar's vault.